Kyle Shanahan: 2019

-The 49ers won their first eight games of the 2019 season, making Shanahan only the third coach, along with Tom Landry and Marvin Lewis to begin 8–0 after an earlier 0–8 season start.
-The 49ers finished the regular season with a 13–3 record, winning the NFC West division title and securing the top seed in the NFC, giving the team home-field advantage throughout the playoffs.
+The 49ers won their first eight games of the 2019 season, making Shanahan only the third coach, along with Tom Landry and Marvin Lewis, to begin 8–0 after an earlier 0–8 season start.
+The 49ers finished the regular season with a 13–3 record, winning the NFC West division title and securing the #1-seed in the NFC, giving the team home-field advantage throughout the playoffs.
 The 49ers defeated the Minnesota Vikings 27–10 during the Divisional Round and advanced to the NFC Championship Game, where they defeated the Green Bay Packers 37–20 to advance to Super Bowl LIV.
 Despite taking a 20–10 lead in the second half, the 49ers lost to the Kansas City Chiefs by a score of 31–20.
 For his part, Shanahan won the Sporting News NFL Coach of the Year award and was the runner-up for the AP NFL Coach of the Year, losing to John Harbaugh.

+2020 season

 On June 15, 2020, the 49ers signed Shanahan to a new six-year contract extension through the 2025 season.
-Shanahan was fined $100,000 by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a Week 2 game in the 2020 NFL season on September 21, 2020.
+He was fined $100,000 by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a Week 2 matchup in the 2020 NFL season.
 The 49ers suffered multiple injuries to key starters throughout the season and missed the playoffs, finishing with a 6–10 record.

+2021 season

 Shanahan was fined $50,000 by the NFL on July 1, 2021, for violating practice rules during organized team activities.
 After starting the season 3–5, the 49ers won seven of their last nine games to finish 10–7 and enter the postseason as a wild card team with the #6-seed.
 They defeated the Dallas Cowboys on the road 23–17 in the Wild Card Round and defeated the Green Bay Packers on the road 13–10 during the Divisional Round, before losing on the road 20–17 in the NFC Championship Game to the eventual Super Bowl Champion Los Angeles Rams.